ktaylor63/southeast/site/content/articles/support-and-cooperation-cure-the-new-world-screwworm-infestation-in-the-keys.md

 ---
-title: 'Support and cooperation cure the New World Screwworm Infestation in the Keys'
+title: 'Support and cooperation cure the New World screwworm infestation in the Keys'
 author: 'Diane Borden-Billiot, Southwest Louisiana NWR Complex'
 date: '2017-04-12'
 hero: